 • Agree early on success metrics, and include them in all initial plans.

-Virtual patient observation in conjunction with advanced communications can lower staffing requirements while reducing risk and exposure for patients and operations.
+Virtual patient observation in conjunction with advanced communications can potentially lower staffing requirements while reducing risk and exposure for patients and operations.
 The Cisco Virtual Patient Observation solution takes advantage of the existing investments of the facility, including the IP network and Cisco Unified Communications.
 For many hospitals, the only capital investments are the cameras, Cisco Video Surveillance Manager, and Cisco IPICS.
-Hospitals generally can quickly pay back the investment by lowering staffing requirements.
+Hospitals generally can pay back the investment by lowering staffing requirements.